dreamhb/PokemonSearch/readme.md

 ### Apollo
 GraphQl networking
 ### Jetpack Paging
-paginate the result
+Paginate the result
+### DataBinding & ViewBinding

-also uses data binding and view binding to speed up the development.
+They are used to speed up the development.